syncfusion-content/xamarin-docs/Xamarin/Scheduler/DayView.md

 {% endhighlight %}
 {% endtabs %}

+N> You can refer to our [Xamarin Scheduler](https://www.syncfusion.com/xamarin-ui-controls/xamarin-scheduler) feature tour page for its groundbreaking feature representations.
+You can also explore our [Xamarin Scheduler example](https://github.com/syncfusion/xamarin-demos/tree/master/Forms/Schedule) to understand how to schedule and manage appointments.

 ## See also

 [How to get date and appointment details while tapping view header ?](https://www.syncfusion.com/kb/6203/how-to-get-date-and-appointment-details-while-tapping-view-header)